-The cause of rosacea is unclear.
-However, susceptible individuals are thought to have the following:
+The cause of rosacea is unclear, but susceptible individuals are thought to have the following:

 - Heightened reactivity of the facial blood vessels, making them prone to inflammation and damage

-- Hypersensitivity to microbes, which is thought to be linked to papule and pustule formation
+- Hypersensitivity to specific microbial species, which is thought to be linked to eye symptoms and papule and pustule formation

 - Extremes of temperature